sftpgo/docs/docs/webdav.md

+---
+description: "SFTPGo WebDAV server configuration: HTTPS, CORS, file locking, and client compatibility (Windows, macOS, Linux)."
+---

 # WebDAV

-The `WebDAV` support can be enabled by configuring one or more `bindings` inside the `webdavd` configuration section.
+SFTPGo includes a WebDAV server that can be enabled by configuring one or more bindings in the `webdavd` [configuration](config-file.md) section.
+WebDAV provides HTTP-based file access, making it compatible with a wide range of clients and operating systems.

-Each user can access their home directory using the path `http/s://<SFTPGo ip>:<WevDAVPORT>/<prefix>`.
-By default `prefix` is empty.
-If you define a prefix it must be an absolute URI, for example `/dav`.
+Each user accesses their home directory at `http(s)://<host>:<port>/<prefix>`.
+The default prefix is empty (resources at `/`); a custom prefix can be set per-binding (e.g., `/dav`).

-WebDAV is quite a different protocol than SFTP/FTP, there is no session concept, each command is a separate HTTP request and must be authenticated, to improve performance SFTPGo caches authenticated users.
-This way SFTPGo don't need to do a dataprovider query and a password check for each request.

-The user caching configuration allows to set:

-- `expiration_time` in minutes.
-If a user is cached for more than the specified minutes it will be removed from the cache and a new dataprovider query will be performed.
-Please note that the `last_login` field will not be updated and `external_auth_hook`, `pre_login_hook` and `check_password_hook` will not be executed if the user is obtained from the cache.
+## Authentication

+WebDAV supports the same authentication methods as FTP:

+- **Password** — HTTP Basic authentication.
+- **TLS certificate** — Mutual TLS with client certificate validation.
+- **Certificate + password** — Combined authentication.

+### User caching

+Unlike SFTP and FTP, WebDAV has no persistent session — each HTTP request is independently authenticated.
+To avoid repeated database queries and password hash computations, SFTPGo caches authenticated users in memory.

+The cache is configured in the `webdavd` section:

+- **Expiration time** — How long (in minutes) a cached user remains valid.
+After expiration, the next request triggers a fresh database query. `0` means no expiration.
+Note: while a user is cached, `last_login` is not updated and `external_auth_hook`, `pre_login_hook`, and `check_password_hook` are not executed.
-- `max_size`.
-Maximum number of users to cache.
-When this limit is reached the user with the oldest expiration date will be removed from the cache.
-0 means no limit however the cache size cannot exceed the number of users so if you have a small number of users you can set this value to 0.
+- **Max size** — Maximum number of cached users.
+When the limit is reached, the oldest entry is evicted. `0` means no limit (capped by the total number of users).

-Users are automatically removed from the cache after an update/delete.
+Users are automatically removed from the cache on update or delete.

-WebDAV protocol requires the MIME type for each file.
-SFTPGo will first try to guess the MIME type by extension.
-If this fails it will send a `HEAD` request for Cloud backends and, as last resort, it will try to guess the MIME type reading the first 512 bytes of the file.
-This may slow down the directory listing, especially for Cloud based backends, if you have directories containing many files with unregistered extensions.
-To mitigate this problem, you can enable caching of MIME types so that the MIME type detection is done only once.

-The MIME types caching configurations allows to set the maximum number of MIME types to cache.
-Once the cache reaches the configured maximum size no new MIME types will be added.
-The MIME types cache  is a non-persistent in-memory cache.
-If you need a persistent cache add your MIME types to `/etc/mime.types` on Linux or inside the registry on Windows.

-WebDAV should work as expected for most use cases but there are some minor issues and some missing features.
+## MIME type detection

+WebDAV requires a MIME type for each file.
+SFTPGo uses the following detection strategy:

+1. **Extension-based** — Guesses the MIME type from the file extension.
+2. **HEAD request** — For cloud storage backends, issues a HEAD request to retrieve the content type.
+3. **Content sniffing** — As a last resort, reads the first 512 bytes to detect the type.

+Steps 2 and 3 may slow down directory listings for directories with many files having unregistered extensions.
+To mitigate this, enable **MIME type caching** — once detected, the MIME type is cached in memory and reused.
+You can also add custom extension-to-MIME mappings in the configuration, or register them at the OS level (`/etc/mime.types` on Linux, the registry on Windows).

+## Lock support

+SFTPGo implements WebDAV locking (LOCK/UNLOCK methods) with an in-memory lock manager.
+Exclusive write locks are supported.
+Each authenticated user gets a dedicated lock manager instance, and locks are properly cleaned up when resources are deleted or renamed.

+## Reverse proxy

+When running WebDAV behind a reverse proxy:

+- Configure `proxy_allowed` and `client_ip_proxy_header` on the binding to ensure SFTPGo sees real client IP addresses.
-If you use WebDAV behind a reverse proxy ensure to preserve the `Host` header or `COPY`/`MOVE` operations will fail.
-For example for apache you have to set `ProxyPreserveHost On`.
+- **Preserve the `Host` header** — WebDAV `COPY` and `MOVE` operations will fail if the Host header is rewritten.
+For Apache, set `ProxyPreserveHost On`.

-Know issues:
+- Alternatively, set `proxy_mode` to `1` to use the PROXY protocol instead of HTTP headers.

+## CORS

+CORS (Cross-Origin Resource Sharing) can be configured per-binding for browser-based WebDAV clients.
+The configuration is in the `cors` section of each `webdavd` binding.
+See the [configuration reference](config-file.md) for all available options.

+## Known issues and limitations

-- removing a directory tree on Cloud Storage backends could generate a `not found` error when removing the last (virtual) directory.
-This happens if the client cycles the directories tree itself and removes files and directories one by one instead of issuing a single remove command
+- **Directory removal on cloud backends** — Removing a directory tree may produce a "not found" error when deleting the last (virtual) directory, if the client removes files and directories individually instead of issuing a single remove command.
-- to be able to properly list a directory you need to grant both `list` and `download` permissions and to be able to upload files you need to gran both `list` and `upload` permissions
+- **Permission requirements** — Listing a directory requires both `list` and `download` permissions.
+Uploading files requires both `list` and `upload` permissions.
-- if a file or a directory cannot be accessed, for example due to OS permissions issues or because a mapped path for a virtual folder is a missing, it will be omitted from the directory listing.
-If there is a different error then the whole directory listing will fail.
-This behavior is different from SFTP/FTP where you will be able to see the problematic file/directory in the directory listing, you will only get an error if you try to access it
+- **Error handling in listings** — If a file or directory is inaccessible (e.g., OS permissions, missing virtual folder path), it is silently omitted from the listing.
+A different error causes the entire listing to fail.
+This differs from SFTP/FTP, where inaccessible entries still appear in listings.
-- if you use the native Windows client please check its usage and pay particular attention to the [registry settings](https://docs.microsoft.com/en-us/iis/publish/using-webdav/using-the-webdav-redirector#webdav-redirector-registry-settings){:target="_blank"}.
-The default file size limit is 50MB and if you don't configure SFTPGo to use HTTPS you have to set `BasicAuthLevel` to `2`

-SFTPGo has a minimal implementation for [Dead Properties](https://tools.ietf.org/html/rfc4918#section-3){:target="_blank"}.
-We support setting the last modification time and we return the value in the "live" properties, so basically we don't store anything.
+- **Dead properties** — SFTPGo has a minimal implementation: modification time can be set and is returned in live properties, but arbitrary dead properties are not persisted.

-To properly support dead properties we need a design decision, probably the best solution is to write a plugin and store them inside a supported data provider.

-SFTPGo also supports setting the modification time using the `X-OC-Mtime` header.
-Nextcloud compatible clients set this header.
+- **PROPFIND Depth** — `Depth: 0` and `Depth: 1` are supported. `Depth: infinity` is not allowed.

+### Windows native client

+The Windows WebDAV redirector has specific limitations.
+Please review the [registry settings](https://docs.microsoft.com/en-us/iis/publish/using-webdav/using-the-webdav-redirector#webdav-redirector-registry-settings){:target="_blank"} carefully:

+- The default file size limit is **50 MB** — increase `FileSizeLimitInBytes` if needed.
+- If SFTPGo is not configured with HTTPS, set `BasicAuthLevel` to `2` to allow Basic authentication over HTTP.